ENVIRONMENT – CLIMATE CHANGE

 Is not indifferent to the economic welfare of Australian families, farmers and businesses.
 CDP will not commit itself to any course of action that is certain to damage economic prosperity if the hoped-for benefits to the environment are uncertain or disproportionately costly.

 Does not support carbon trading schemes as they are considered futile and create an unnecessary burden on our economy.
+(If something is wrong you stop it doing it and do not just tax it as a tax is blunt tool to change behaviour)

 Does not support Australia being a signatory to International agreements that are not in our best interests.